Mission: To conduct multi-center pediatric research that improves patient and health system outcomes.

 7. RESEARCH STUDIES

 Investigators or sponsors that would like to conduct a study within PEDSnet will complete a request form and submit that to the Coordinating Center.
 The Coordinating Center will ensure that the request is complete.
-The Research Committee will then vote on study concepts to either approval or reject.
+The Steering Committee will vote on study concepts.
 Approval allows the Coordinating Center to assist the requestor in the development of study proposals.

 The criteria for PEDSnet Study Approval will include at a minimum all of the following: